An Infinite Dimensional Analysis of Kernel Principal Components: Introduction

-In recent years, the subject of kernel-principal component analysis, and its applications, has been extensively studied, and made progress in diverse directions.
-In addition to earlier papers by the co-authors \cite{So07,JoSo07a}, we include here a partial list of other relevant and current citations; see e.g., \cite{MR3780557,MR3820672,MR3911884,MR1720704,MR3857315,MR3878657,MR3913046,MR3934645,MR3850675,MR3883202,MR3900802,MR3922239}.
+In recent years, the subject of kernel-principal component analysis (KPCA), and its applications, has been extensively studied, and made progress in diverse directions.
+There is a variety of themes covered in the literature dealing with applications of kernel-PCA tools is vast, each of some relevance to our present theme.
+A short user guide: the paper \cite{MR3857315} deals with sensitivity issues, \cite{MR3883202} direct integration algorithms, \cite{4106847} image processing, \cite{MR2247587,MR3005666,MR3854652} pattern recognition and machine learning, \cite{MR2177937} statistical properties, and finally \cite{MR3534893} on selection of efficient parameterizations.
+In addition to earlier papers by the co-authors \cite{So07,JoSo07a}, we also include here a partial list of other relevant and current citations; see e.g., the papers mentioned above, \cite{MR3780557,MR3820672,MR3911884,MR1720704,MR3857315,MR3878657,MR3913046,MR3934645,MR3850675,MR3900802,MR3922239}.